Thanaraklee/Facebook-Fanpage-Keyword-Analyzer/README.md

-# Facebook Fanpage Keyword Analyzer 👍
+# Facebook Fanpage Keyword Analyzer 👍 [UPDATE 06/15/2023]
 This script allows you to analyze the posts on a Facebook fanpage and determine the percentage of posts containing a specific keyword.

 Usage